PathogenicKatt/PRODIGY-Internship/README.md

 ## PRODIGY_CS_05/
 - *Network Packet Analyzer*
 - **Instructions**: Develop a packet sniffer tool that captures and analyzes network packets.
 Display relevant information such as source and destination IP addresses, protocols, and payload data.
-Ensure